 When visitors smell the roasting chicken and bread baking on the hearth they think they may have stepped into a world long past.
 We try to create a visual time warp and use cooking equipment, ingredients and clothing that what would have been used in the early 1800s.

-Venoge is open Sunday 1-4 pm with distancing requirements or during Living History events.
+Venoge is open Sunday 1-4 pm, no admission charge.
 Contact us below for information or to make an appointment.